 Plan description.
 The Metro Plan is established under the authority of the Metropolitan Charter, Article XIII.
 Approval of the Metropolitan Council is required to establish and amend benefit provisions.
 Article XIII also required that the pension plan be actuarially sound.
 Administrative costs of the plan are financed through plan assets.
 The plan is managed by the Metropolitan Employee Benefit Board, an independent board, created by the Metropolitan Charter.
 The Board is composed of ten members as follows: Finance Director, Human Resources Director, three members appointed by the Mayor, and five members selected by the employees and retirees of the Metropolitan Government.
-Additional information about the Metropolitan Government.
+Additional information about the Metro Plan can be found in the publically available comprehensive annual financial report of the Metropolitan Government.
 That report may be obtained at www.nashville.gov.

 Benefits provided.
-As of July 1, 1995, Division B of the Metro Plan was established for all noncertified employees of the Metropolitan Nashville Public Schools, including charter schools, and all other Metro Government employees.
+As of July 1, 1995, Division B of the Metro Plan was established for all non-certified employees of the Metropolitan Nashville Public Schools, including charter schools, and all other Metro Government employees.
 Employees with an effective hire date of July 1, 1995, or later are only eligible to participate in Division B of the Metro Plan.

 Normal retirement for employees participating in the Metro Plan occurs at the unreduced retirement age with is the earlier of (a) the date when the employee's age plus the completed years of credited service equals 85, but not before age 60; or (b) the date when the employee reaches age 65 and completes 5 years of credited employee service.
-The lifetime monthly benefit is calculated as 1/12 of the sum of 1.75 percent of average earnings based upon the previous 60 consecutive months of credit service for employees employed on or between October 1, 2001, and December 31, 2012, who vest before leaving employment.
-Benefits fully vest on completing 10 years of service for employees and non-vested employees hired or rehired on or after January 1, 2013.
+The lifetime monthly benefit is calculated as 1/12 of the sum of 1.75 percent of average earnings based upon the previous 60 consecutive months of credit service which product the highest earnings.
+Benefits fully best on completing 10 years of service for employees and non-vested employees hired or rehired on or after January 1, 2013.
 An early retirement option, with reduced benefits, is available for retired employees if the termination occurs prior to the eligibility under normal retirement but after age 50 and after the completion of 10 years of credited employee service.